PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 How do I spot hidden charges in my PSA car finance agreement?

 Hidden charges are the fees that are blanketed in the fine print or added on top of other fees so you won’t notice them.
-To know if you were charged hidden fees, then look for any fees or terms which does not sound familiar to you or were not disclosed at any time of the sale.
+To know if you were charged hidden fees, then look for any fees or terms that do not sound familiar to you or were not disclosed at any time of the sale.
 Pay special attention to any mentions of commission or charges that could have been influenced by the dealer’s payment rather than your own needs and interests.
 Look for any fees or terms that were not disclosed at the time of sale.
 Pay special attention to commission fees or charges that could have been influenced by the dealer’s payments rather than your needs.

 How PSA Finance Compensation Works